FOSS Governance and Blockchain Networks

 FOSS Governance in Blockchain Networks

-The governance of public blockchain networks and decentralized applications (dapps) deployed on them is spread between three points of control.
-First, the rules inscribed in the protocols that enable and limit the interactions various network participants can have with the system; second, coordination of the software development and upgrade process; and third, managing the rights and relations within the broader community of stakeholders, including network operators, end-users, and investors.
+The governance of public blockchain networks and decentralized applications (dapps) is spread between three points of control.
+First, the rules inscribed in the protocols that enable and limit the interactions between various network participants; second, coordination of the software development and upgrade process; and third, managing the rights and relations within the broader community of stakeholders, including network operators, end-users, and investors.
 Activities that are facilitated by or recorded on the blockchain are referred to as on-chain governance, whereas activities that take place independently of the blockchain are referred to as off-chain governance.

 Essentially all major networks and dapps are running open source software protocols and have established formal guidelines on submitting and subsequent handling of software improvement proposals.
 Developer activity and communications are typically coordinated by a dedicated non-profit foundation, a handful of private companies, or other self-organized groups within the community.
 Some blockchains have managed to attract considerable developer activity beyond initial contributors, especially around building applications that use the services provided by the underlying network.
 As such, the challenges and emerging best practices of governing blockchains have obvious similarities with traditional FOSS governance.

-But things get more complicated (and controversial) once certain unique features of blockchain networks are taken into account, three of which are particularly noteworthy:
+However, things get more complicated (and controversial) once certain unique features of blockchain networks are taken into account.
+For example:

 - As cryptographically secured and openly verifiable data structures, blockchains are often used to store financial values or transactional logic that require strong settlement or execution guarantees, even in adversarial computing environments.
 As a result, both legitimate software upgrades and malicious cyberattacks may affect the issuance, distribution, or safety of network-specific digital assets (tokens), which means that users of the blockchain (who hold the private keys for controlling these assets) have very explicit financial interests tied to how the network evolves.